AmherstCollege/qualtrics2ess/README.md

 * Blank or -99 values are replaced by the keyword "undervote".
 Qualtrics will by itself prevent overvotes.

+* Separate elections are output into different Excel files (CSV if necessary).

+* Config files are also generated with information from the Qualtrics file, including candidate names.

 * The base name of these files will be the same as the Qualtrics file.
 To make the file names easier to read the ‘+’ and “%XX” characters are either replaced with allowed filename characters or removed.

-* Separate elections are output into different Excel files (CSV if necessary).

-* Config files are also generated with information from the Qualtrics file, including candidate names.

-* Output files are URL-decoded to make them more readable by humans (this may make them less compatible on older operating systems).

 * Extra header and voter identification information is dropped.